Amedzro-Elikplim/Amedzro-Elikplim/README.md

 # Hi there 👋..am Amedzro Emmanuel Elikplim

 ## About me
-   I'm an ambivert😉 who codes, tech enthusiast🐱‍👤, loves learning new stuffs, meeting new people😁😁 and microverse student🏬
+   I'm an ambivert😉 who codes, tech enthusiast🐱‍👤, loves learning new stuffs, meeting new people😁😁 and a student🏬 of microverse

 - 🔭 I’m currently working on Terappy, a plaform to connect clients to therapists.
 Check it out https://terappy.netlify.app/
 - 🌱 I’m currently learning Ruby on rails